microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/beta/docs/Update-MgBetaWindowsUpdatesPolicy.md

       - `[IsExpedited <Boolean?>]`: True indicates that the deployment of the content is expedited.
     - `[Monitoring <IMicrosoftGraphWindowsUpdatesMonitoringSettings>]`: monitoringSettings
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[MonitoringRules <IMicrosoftGraphWindowsUpdatesMonitoringRule[]>]`: Specifies the rules through which monitoring signals can trigger actions on the deployment.
-Rules are combined using 'or'.
+Rules are combined using 'or.'
         - `[Action <String>]`: monitoringAction
         - `[Signal <String>]`: monitoringSignal
         - `[Threshold <Int32?>]`: The threshold for a signal at which to trigger the action.
 An integer from 1 to 100 (inclusive).
 This value is ignored when the signal is ineligible and the action is offerFallback.